DJBarnes/django-adminlte2-pdq/docs/source/authorization/class_views.rst

 .. warning::

-    We wanted the **Home** view to be visible and accessible to all people but as configured, it is not visible to anyone.
-In addition, the **Sample2** page is also not visible to anyone.
+    We wanted the **Demo CSS** view to be visible and accessible to all users.
+    But as configured, it is not visible to anyone (other than superusers).
+    In addition, the **Sample2** page is also not visible to anyone (other than superusers).

     Because we are using the Strict Policy, all sidebar menu links are hidden by default.
-This is the **"Strict"** part of the Strict Policy as it defaults to everyone not being able to see every sidebar menu link unless a permission is explicitly set on that view or the route for that view is added to the
+This is the **"Strict"** part of the Strict Policy as it defaults to everyone not being able to see every sidebar menu link unless a mixin is explicitly used on that view or the route for that view is added to the
     :ref:`configuration/authorization:ADMINLTE2_STRICT_POLICY_WHITELIST`.

-    In the case of the **Home** view, we actual will add the route to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` so that everyone will be able to see the **Home** link, regardless of their permissions.
+    In the case of the **Demo CSS** view, we add the route to the ``ADMINLTE2_STRICT_POLICY_WHITELIST`` as we don't want to require any criteria to see it and instead want to ensure that everyone will be able to see the link and page regardless of their permissions or being logged in.

     In the case of **Sample2**, we are going to add the missing permissions that we accidentally omitted earlier.

-Let's fix our mistake so that **Home** and **Sample2** are visible to who they are supposed to be.
+Let's fix our mistake so that **Demo CSS** and **Sample2** are visible to who they are supposed to be.